startup-guide/django-ses-analytics/README.md

 Specify the following parameters:
 * AWS_ACCESS_KEY_ID
 * AWS_SECRET_ACCESS_KEY
-* FROM_EMAIL - email from which emails are sent
+* DEFAULT_FROM_EMAIL - email from which emails are sent
 * FROM_NAME - the name of the sender
 * URL_PREFIX - url prefix (e.g. 'http://127.0.0.1:8000')
 * STATIC_URL - statis files folder relative url (e.g. '/static/')